Equivariant Degenerations of Plane Curve Orbits: Introduction

 \subsubsection{Splitting off a line}

-Since the equivariant class of the orbit closure of a union of lines can be deduced using the results of \cite{FML}, it is natural to try to specialize a degree $d$ plane curve to a union of lines.
-For example, we show that if $C_t$ is a family of general curves and $C_0$ is a general union of lines, then in addition to the orbit class of $\P O_{C_{0}}$ we also get $d$ times the weighted orbit class of a general irreducible plane curve with a multiplicity $d-1$ point.
+The equivariant class of the orbit closure of a union of lines can be deduced using the results of \cite{FML}.
+In light of this, it is natural to want to study the degeneration where a degree $d$ plane curve specializes to a union of $d$ general lines.
+We will show that if $C_t$ is a general family of curves such that $C_0$ is a general union of lines, then in the flat limit of orbit closures, beyond the obvious orbit closure $\P \Orb({C_{0}})$ we find $d$ other orbits, each being the weighted orbit of a general irreducible plane curve possessing a multiplicity $d-1$ point.